-Another little-known fact is that you can launch model rockets over here on the Over-The-Line fields, but you will need to get a permit beforehand (see link below).
+Another little-known fact is that you can launch model rockets here on the Over-The-Line fields, but you must get a permit beforehand (see link below).

-As we take a bit inland, you can look around at a few native and many non-native plants and a few animals if you are a bit lucky.
-Again, it is pretty refreshing walking around here, as most people prefer to stay by the water, and there is hardly anyone else around.
+As we take a bit inland, you can look around at a few native and many non-native plants and a few animals if you are lucky.
+Again, it is pretty refreshing walking around here, as most people prefer to stay by the water, and hardly anyone else is around.

 —>Plants at the beach <—

 Here is a list of a few native plants that I noticed while here-

 - big saltbush- Atriplex lentiformis